 The global drive towards sustainability has seen businesses continually looking for alternative fuel sources, resulting in an increase in rubber and plastic recycling across the UK.
-However, rubber and plastic recycling often requires high volume storage for extended periods of time, as well as intense processing.
+However, rubber and plastic recycling often requires high-volume storage for extended periods of time, as well as intense processing.
 This creates unique fire risks, as shown in the troubling fire record for recycling plants in the UK.

 James Mountain Explains how Key Fire Risks can be Reduced

 Over the past century, the plastic industry has evolved rapidly, resulting in a diverse family of materials.
 The rubber industry has also developed at fast pace, with the modern material comprising a range of raw ingredients.
 Modern tyres, for example, use a wide range of different materials, and the average car tyre includes around 30 types of synthetic rubber and eight types of natural rubber.
-The complex range of ingredients in modern rubber and plastics contribute to a number of unique fire risks, and it is crucial for business owners to understand these risks and introduce the right fire protection measures to mitigate them.
+The complex range of ingredients in modern rubber and plastics contributes to a number of unique fire risks, and it is crucial for business owners to understand these risks and introduce the right fire protection measures to mitigate them.

 The Rubber Risk